ericnsh/clinicWaitAPI/README.md

 ## ClinicWAIT API

-CliniWait is an Node.js API perform walk-in clinics line-up system. the API provides interface to :
+ClinicWait is an Node.js API to performs some walk-in clinics line-up operations. the API provides interface to :

 * search a walk-in clinic based on geolocation*
 * know how engorged a clinic is before going there